AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-03-11-how-to-add-a-copy-to-clipboard-button-to-your-jekyll-blog.md

 Well, ask and you shall receive!
 In this tutorial, we'll add a copy-to-clipboard button to your Jekyll blog in just a few lines of code.
 Here's a sneak peek at what we'll be building:

 <figure>
-    {% include picture.html img="demo" ext="gif" alt="A demo of clicking a copy-to-clipboard button." %}
+    {% include picture.html img="demo.gif" alt="A demo of clicking a copy-to-clipboard button." %}
     <figcaption>Psst!
 You can also try this out live on my blog!</figcaption>
 </figure>